-FDP_ACF.1.1 The TSF shall enforce the [Discretionary Access Control policy] to objects based on the following: [authorized users: user identity and/or group membership associated with the user3, DBMS-controlled objects: object identity, access control rules for the object, ownership of object and parent object].
-FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:[ The Discretionary Access Control policy mechanism shall, either by explicit authorized user action or by default, provide that database management system controlled objects are protected from unauthorized access according to the following ordered rules:

-- a) If the requested mode of access is denied to that authorized user deny access - b) If the requested mode of access is denied to any group of which the authorized user is a member, deny access - c) If the requested mode of access is permitted to that authorized user, permit access. - d) If the requested mode of access is permitted to any group of which the authorized user is a member, grant access - e) Else deny access].
+FDP_ACF.1.1 The TSF shall enforce the [Discretionary Access Control policy] to objects based on the following: [authorized users: user identity and/or group membership associated with the user 3 , DBMS-controlled objects: object identity, access control rules for the object, ownership of object and parent object].
+FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:[ The Discretionary Access Control policy mechanism shall, either by explicit authorized user action or by default, provide that database management system controlled objects are protected from unauthorized access according to the following ordered rules: a) If the requested mode of access is denied to that authorized user deny accessb) If the requested mode of access is denied to any group of which the authorized user is a member, deny access c) If the requested mode of access is permitted to that authorized user, permit access. d) If the requested mode of access is permitted to any group of which the authorized user is a member, grant accessc) Else demonstrated e) Else deny access].
+FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: [ Authorized administrators, the owner of an object and owners of parent objects have access in case of Ownership-Chaining access is always granted].
+FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following rules: [no additional explicit denial rules].